by Dennis M. Myers, 03/24/2021

-"Wayland Hartness slipped on frozen blood in M-2512.
+"Wayland Hartness slipped on frozen blood in airlock M-2512.
 Need his boots checked for a sample.
-The airlock was scrubbed clean.
+Someone scrubbed the airlock clean.
 I'm sending you a..."
 She stopped to catch her breath.

-The red flashing light on her gauge, the difficulty she was having breathing told her the bad news.
-Her finger slid along the temperature control.
-She tried to say thanks, but fell to the side instead.
+A red light flashed on her gauge; the difficulty in her breathing told her the bad news.
+Her finger slid along the temperature controls.
+She tried to say thanks but fell to the side instead.

 * * *

-The stinging of the antiseptic in her nose told her two things.
-She was alive and she was in the med center.
+The sting of antiseptic in her nose told her two things.
+She was alive and she was back in the medical center.
 She tried to wipe phantom dust from her eyes.
 It didn't work.
 She opened them anyway.